arve0/master/thesis.md

 images.
 It can be seen in [@fig:stitching (a)], where the failed row have to much overlap.
 The failed row is a clean cut in the sense that the overlap between the images contain background only and no specimen.
-A background surface is quite even and will give a flat correlation in contrast to the wanted peak which express a match is found.
+A background surface is quite even and gives a flat correlation in contrast to the wanted peak which express a match is found.
 In other words, the overlap between the images contain too little information for correlation and the match fails.